Sajakhtar/python_data_science/README.md

 * Exploratory Data Analysis using Numpy, Pandas
 * Data visualization with Matplotlib, Seaborn, Cufflinks + Plotly
 * Data munging and Feature Engineering using Pandas
-* Machine Learning with Scikitlearn and Deep Learning with Keras & TensorFlow
+* Machine Learning (supervised learning and unsupervised learning)with Scikitlearn
   * Linear Regression for predicition of continuous variables
   * Cross Validation to improve model validation
   * Bias-Variance tradeoff theory